• Skip to primary navigation

 Meat will continue to cook after it’s removed from the smoker (or oven) and increase the final temperature by 5-10 degrees.

-What is the best wood for smoking turkey?
+What type of wood is best wood for smoking turkey?

-I love fruit woods for smoking poultry and cherry is one of my favorites.
-Hickory is another great choice as it gives the turkey a smoky, savory flavor.
-For a milder smoky flavor maple, pecan and apple are also good choices.
+I love fruit woods for smoking poultry, and cherry is one of my favorites.
+Hickory is another great choice, as it gives the turkey a smoky, savory flavor.
+For a milder, smoky flavor, maple wood, pecan wood, and apple wood are also good choices.

 More Recipes You’ll Love!